 A garden office will need to be connected to mains electricity to keep your computers, wifi routers and radios powered throughout the day.
 By law you have to employ a trained and qualified electrician to ensure that all connections are safe and meet Building Regulations.
 A local electrician will be able to give you an idea of cost and what you need to do.

 Before calling the electrician, think about what equipment you will be using including the number of plug sockets you’ll need, what sort of lighting you want and whether you’re planning to install electric heaters, so that they can give you an accurate quote.
 Don’t forget somewhere to plug in a kettle and an outside light for the darker months.

 How do I connect my shed to the internet?

 Most high speed internet is wireless, and you can buy boosters from your internet provider that will give you a strong wireless connection in the garden.
 You can also buy signal boosters for your mobile phone to ensure that you can make those important calls without any worries.

-If you're connecting your garden office to mains electricity, you could ask your electrician to instal an ethernet cable at the same time.
+If you're connecting your garden office to mains electricity, you could ask your electrician to install an ethernet cable at the same time.
 For most people, this is the best way to establish a fast and reliable internet connection to your garden office.
 Read our article on how to connect your garden shed to the internet for more information.